Background pattern

 Children and adolescents

-Do not administer this medication to children or adolescents under 18 years old because it does not work in this population.
+Do not give this medicine to children or adolescents under 18 years of age because it does not work in this population.

-Taking Omnic Ocas 0.4 with other medications
+Taking Omnic Ocas 0.4 with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Taking Omnic Ocas with other medications in the same group (alpha 1 adrenergic receptor blockers)may cause an undesirable drop in blood pressure.
+Taking Omnic Ocas with other medications in the same group (alpha-1 adrenergic receptor blockers) may cause an undesirable drop in blood pressure.

 Taking Omnic Ocas 0.4 with food and drinks